Protecting your wellness

 The full range of services and support including Mental health services with helplines.

 A host of wellbeing tips, resources, and inspiring stories

 As colleagues and fellow health professionals, we want to send you a message of support in these unprecedented times, thank you for the work you are doing and let you know what steps we are taking to help you.

 Dental Protection is here to support you.
 Our job is to protect you in both good times and bad.
 We know you have a great deal on your mind and you need to be able to focus solely on looking after your patients, yourself and your livelihood.
 To help you do that, we have made a commitment to respond quickly to the challenges that will arise, so that we can meet your needs and the needs of all dental members across the world.

 Protecting your wellbeing

 We share your concerns and apprehension about what is to come both professionally and personally in the months ahead.
-We are all facing a challenge on a scale unimaginable only a few months ago.
 All of us came into our professions to care for and support patients; that call perhaps rings truer today than ever.

-This is not going to be an easy time for any of us, but we are going to get through it.
+There will be challenges ahead for many of us, but we are going to get through it.

 Support each other and stay safe.